How to do great mornings

 March 23, 2020

 March 25, 2017

-Many people assume that black would be a terrible colour to use in the home, imagining perhaps depressing Gothic dens or dark, dreary dungeons.
+Many people might assume that black would be a terrible colour to use in the home, imagining perhaps depressing Gothic dens or dark, dreary dungeons.
 On the contrary, black can be one of the most uplifting and smart colours to have in your home decoration repertoire.

 Black is a much misunderstood colour when it comes to the home; wrongly assumed to be cold, gloomy and depressing.
 But despite being the darkest hue in the spectrum, it can often add what I see as a dramatic form of lightness to an interior design.
 It’s because it so precisely defines any area that it’s applied to, and by default, thus draws attention to any areas of contrast around it.
 For example, when worked on walls and paired with a pale floor, it immediately makes the floor plane feel much larger, and thus a room more spacious.
 Even in reverse — a dark floor with lighter walls — black so clearly delineates the size of the floor it makes walls appear further away and so the same effect is achieved, a room that feels larger.
 Which is generally the result most of us wish to achieve.

 Black allows you to read whole walls and surfaces at a glance.
 It frames and focuses; it leads the eye.
 It does not blur boundaries or diffuse edges, it is definite, clear and precise.
 And when used with glossy finishes, it also reflects light back at you with all the enthusiasm of a mirror.
 So contrary to expectations, black can add light to a space, rather than take it away.
 (Usually the second major quest of interior design.)
 The only caveat being that light to reflect must be there in the first place, no subterranean basement is going to be magically transformed into a sunlight-infused wonder.